fl97-mo/java-utility-tools/README.md

    ```
 2. **Add the classes to your project**:
    - Copy the `com.utilitytools.swingutils.WrapLayout` class if you need a custom FlowLayout.
-   - Copy the `com.utilitytools.gson.ColorAdapter` class if you need a Gson TypeAdapter for `java.awt.Color`.
+   - Copy the `com.utilitytools.coloradapter.ColorAdapter` class if you need a Gson TypeAdapter for `java.awt.Color`.
 3. **Compile and run**:
    - Compile the Java files and include them in your project.
    - Use the classes in your project as shown in the examples above.